How-To

 Button: Update my choice

-AMP can show dynamic content that updates when the message is opened, such as remaining seats, offer status, or a current agenda.
-This is helpful for events, limited drops, and appointment-based services.
+Dynamic content that resolves when the message is opened suits events, limited drops, and appointment-based services.

 Last call for Thursday's workshop